Truthful Mechanisms for Competing Submodular Processes: Preliminaries

-We impose one final model assumption throughout this paper, which we will call the \emph{adverse competition} assumption.
-Namely, we suppose that $f_i$ will be non-increasing in the allocation to other players, so that for all $j \neq i$, $f_i(S_j,\mathbf{S_{-j}}) \geq f_i(S'_j,\mathbf{S_{-j}})$ for any $S_j \subseteq S'_j$.
-This assumption captures our intuition that, in a competitive influence spread model, the presence of additional adopters for one player can only impede the spread of influence for another player \footnote{We note that in \cite{GoyalK12}, an analogous (but somewhat weaker) condition is defined {\it at every node}.}.
-We discuss the necessity of this assumption in Section \ref{sec.examples.adverse}.
+We impose one final model assumption, which we call \emph{adverse competition}: that each $f_i$ is non-increasing in the allocation to other players.
+That is, for all $j \neq i$, $f_i(S_j,\mathbf{S_{-j}}) \geq f_i(S'_j,\mathbf{S_{-j}})$ for any $S_j \subseteq S'_j$.
+This assumption captures our intuition that, in a competitive influence model, the presence of additional adopters for one player can only impede the spread of influence for another player.
+We discuss the motivation for and necessity of this assumption in Appendix \ref{sec.models}.

 We study the following algorithmic problem.
 Given input values $b_1,\ldots,b_k \geq 0$, we wish to find sets $S_1,\ldots, S_k \subseteq U$, with $|S_i| = b_i$, for all $i=1,\ldots,k$, such that $f(S_1,\ldots,S_k)$ is maximized.
-We assume we are given oracle access to the functions $f$, and $f_1, \ldots, f_k$.
-Note that we impose a ``demand satisfaction'' condition on the mechanism that each agent is allocated all of his demand.
+We assume we are given oracle access to the functions $f$ and $f_1, \ldots, f_k$.
+Note that we impose a ``demand satisfaction'' condition on the mechanism, that each agent is allocated all of his demand.
 (To this end we will assume that $|U| \geq \sum_{i=1}^kb_i$; i.e.\ that there are enough items to allocate).

 Suppose that $\alg$ is a deterministic algorithm for the above problem, so that $\alg(b_1,\ldots,b_k)$ denotes an allocation for any $b_1,\ldots,b_k \geq 0$.
 We say that $\alg$ is \emph{monotone} if, for all bid vectors $\mathbf{b}=(b_1,\ldots,b_k) \in \mathbb{Z}^k_{\geq 0}$, $f_i(\alg(b_i,\mathbf{b_{-i}})) \leq f_i(\alg(b_i+1,\mathbf{b_{-i}}))$, for each player $i=1,\ldots,k$.
 We extend this definition to randomized algorithms in the natural way, by taking expectations over the outcomes returned by $\alg$.